alvara/jesse-alvarado-nextjs/README.md

   <h3 align="center">Jesse Alvarado's Personal Portfolio Site</h3>

   <p align="center">
-    A site that is SSG, built with NextJS and powered by SanityIO to showcase portfolio items and to provide blogging functionality.
+    An SEO project that was static site generated, built with NextJS and powered by SanityIO to showcase portfolio items and to provide blogging functionality.
 Deployed on Netlify.
    <br />
    <br />
    <a href="https://jessealvarado.com">View Site</a>